 Wort must be boiled vigorously in order to achieve a proper protein break and to kill any possible infecting microbes present.
 An 8-10% evaporation in 1 hour is a good target to shoot for, but each brewery will have slightly different capabilities.
 Adequate protein removal prior to running into your fermenter is important for beer stability and consistency.
 Use of kettle coagulants and a well designed whirlpool will aid in the removal of excess protein.

 It is important that a brewer regularly check the fermentability of the wort produced.
 A very simple and effective method is a forced fermentation test.
 This test can be performed by any brewer with or without a lab.
-The forced fermentation test consists of aseptically pulling a wort sample (post heat-exchanger) into a sterile sample container and inoculating with a very high yeast cell count (Dried yeast works fine).
+The forced fermentation test consists of aseptically pulling a wort sample (post heat-exchanger) into a sterile sample container and inoculating with a very high yeast cell count.
 Agitate the container often.
 Check the gravity after 36-48 hours to determine terminal gravity.
 This test will give you a good idea of where your fermentation should finish.
 If your main fermentation does not reach the same level as your forced ferment, you know you have a problem in the fermenter (pitch rate, temperature, oxygenation).
 If both your main fermentation and the forced ferment finish out of spec (too high or too low), you know that you have a problem on the brewing side (mash temperature, times, crush, ingredients) .
-See the protocol section for complete instructions on Forced Fermentation Testing.

 Your equipment is properly cleaned and maintained, your wort is consistent and stable, now make sure all of your diligence and hard work are rewarded with consistent predictable fermentations resulting in great beer.